I love my little brother,

 Some mornings, I have breakfast before I brush my teeth because I just brushed last night.

-I find shampoo to be a funny word.
+I think shampoo is a funny word

 I have 32 teeth, my mom is 45 and has 29;

 I take pride in the fact, she tells me I have grown up too fast.

 A lot of my poetry is a reflection of what I read,

 I like to think I have pretty hands.
 I tell people that people tell me I have pretty hands;

 I don’t tell them that by people I mean my grandma.

 My grandma told me, “You are raised to be a good girl.”

 I try hard to contain the rebel inside me,